Hello and welcome to our class page!

 - Reading records should come into school on Friday.
 Ideally, they should be with your child every day as they can also record any reading they do in school.

-- Spelling books should come into school ready for Friday spelling tests.
+- Spellings should come into school ready for Thursday spelling tests.

 Helpful information for Parents: